Damalas: The Sechiari hypothesis

-The Duchy of Naxos and return to Chios
+Relations with the Duchy of Naxos

 Antonio played an important role in delaying the conquest of Naxos by the Turks.
 Giacomo IV Crispo, whom succeeded his father John after his death, sent Antonio to Constantinople in 1564 as ambassador to ask for the Sultan's mercy in order to recognize him.
 This is something Antonio seems to have achieved, as the relevant firman was issued on 29 April 1565.

 When in Constantinople, Antonio had befriended the Sultan's son-in-law, Grand Admiral Piali Pasha, and for this reason, when Piali Pasha occupied Chios in 1566, he invited him to settle there, giving him the ancestral estates that the Genoese Maona had taken from the Zaccaria centuries before.

 Upon arriving in Chios, Antonio took over lands in Volissos, Kardamyla, Delfini, Lagkada, Kalamoti, Campos and the Dafnonas tower.
 After 1566, Antonio lived in the tower, and also owned the Stratigato and the Damalà estates, whose churches, Panagia Coronata and Sotira, he renovated.
-These two churches, fortified towers, and manor house were all severely damaged during the 1822 massacre of Chios and subsequently damaged further by the earthquake of 1881.
+These two churches, along with their old fortified towers located at the "Stratigato" and "Damaladika" sites, were severely damaged during the 1822 massacre of Chios and ultimately fell during the earthquake of 1881.
 However, to this day there is an area of Dafnonas called "τού Δαμαλά" ("belonging to Damalà") where the Stratigato estate is still located.
 The location of the estate in Dafnonas, which is considered to be the family's oldest on the island, was known to be a seat of the Genoese aristocracy of Chios.

 Starting with the children of Antonio, the family begins to appear in the Catholic vital records of Chios, all bearing distinctive Italian forenames and the "Damalà" surname.